Testing for Alzheimer’s

-Determining whether or not someone has Alzheimer’s disease (AD) is not an exact science.
-However, several tests can help ensure an accurate diagnosis.
-These include brain imaging, genetic testing, and neuropsychological testing.
-The tests can also help rule out other possible conditions and diseases.
-Here is a review of all three:
+Determining whether someone has Alzheimer’s disease (AD) is not an exact science.
+There are several tests that can help ensure an accurate diagnosis.
+These include:

-MRIs take multiple images of the brain using powerful magnets and radio waves.
-It can help detect cysts, tumors, bleeding, swelling, developmental and structural abnormalities, infections, inflammatory conditions, or problems with the blood vessels.
+An MRI takes multiple images of the brain using powerful magnets and radio waves.
+It can help detect:

-It is a pain-free, noninvasive procedure, and takes more than an hour.
+It’s a pain-free, noninvasive procedure.
+It usually takes from 30 minutes to two hours.
 You lie down on a table that slides into the MRI machine.
-You may be given a contrast dye (usually injected into your arm) to enhance the images.
-You sometimes wear a hospital gown.
-You will have to remove all metallic objects, such as jewelry, eyeglasses, watches, hairpins, and zippers.
-In terms of preparation, you may be asked to fast (not eat or drink anything) for four to six hours prior to the MRI.
+You may have a contrast dye injected into your arm to enhance the images.
+You will have to remove all metallic objects, such as:

 - brain aneurysm clips

 - recently placed artificial joints